KingsleyKM/phase1-final-project/README.md

 I also added another form with will be for the comment section.
 I has a username area and an add comment are where you have to fill in both section to add a comment.
 Submitting the form without filling both of the area an alert will pop up requesting you to fill , when both are filled you comment will be added to the comment section below the button.
 There is a cancel button which  will remove you added comment if you choose to delete the comment you have added.

+On the styling of the page i wanted it to be all at the center of the screen .
+Leaving spaces on each side to be able to see the background image.
+I was going with a darker shade of colour to make it easy on the eyes so that you can enjoy the cat images without the strain.